aws-samples/eks-workshop-v2/website/docs/observability/container-insights/collect-metrics-adot-ci.md

 </details>

-We can review this is several parts to make better sense of it.
+We can review this in several parts to make better sense of it.

 ::yaml{file="manifests/modules/observability/container-insights/adot/opentelemetrycollector.yaml" zoomPath="spec.image" zoomAfter="1"}